nubenetes/awesome-kubernetes/docs/demos.md

 - [medium: Kittens-as-a-Service: Layer 7 Traffic Management & Security with Consul Connect](https://medium.com/hashicorp-engineering/kittens-as-a-service-layer-7-traffic-management-security-with-consul-connect-f5965fac5aa)
 - [learn.hashicorp.com: Consul Service Discovery and Mesh on Minikube 🌟](https://learn.hashicorp.com/tutorials/consul/kubernetes-minikube?in=consul/kubernetes)
 - [consul.io: Ingress Gateways on Kubernetes 🌟](https://www.consul.io/docs/k8s/connect/ingress-gateways)

+### Kubernetes Network Policy Samples
+- [==ahmetb/kubernetes-network-policy-recipes== 🌟](https://github.com/ahmetb/kubernetes-network-policy-recipes) Example recipes for Kubernetes Network Policies that you can just copy paste.
+This repository contains various use cases of Kubernetes Network Policies and sample YAML files to leverage in your setup.
+If you ever wondered how to drop/restrict traffic to applications running on Kubernetes, this is for you.

 ### Rancher
 - [Deploy a Rancher Cluster with GitLab CI and Terraform](https://rancher.com/blog/2020/deploy-with-gitlab-ci)